-The U.S. Department of Education reports that the United States ranks 25th in the world in early education enrollment for children, falling behind countries like Mexico, France, Italy, Slovenia, and Portugal.
-Statistics reveal that fewer than three in ten 4-year-olds are enrolled in a high-quality preschool program.
-Multiple studies have documented that children who have rich early learning experiences are better prepared to thrive in kindergarten and beyond.*
+The Organization for Economic Co-Operation and Development (OECD) reports that the United States ranks 31st among OCED member organizations in early education for children ages 3-4, falling behind countries like Mexico, France, Italy, Slovenia, and Portugal.1 OCED statistics reveal that only half of 3- and 4-yeard old’s in the U.S. are enrolled in a preschool program.
+Multiple studies have documented that children who have rich early learning experiences are better prepared to thrive in kindergarten and beyond.2

 In this climate of increased accountability for learning outcomes, school and district administrators are taking a closer look at the credentials of teachers who work directly with young children in grades preK– 12.
 Their goal is to better understand how teachers’ education and training relate to positive learning outcomes for young students.

 As program director of early childhood education programs at The Richard W. Riley College of Education and Leadership at Walden University, Dr. Martha Cheney understands the correlation between a teacher’s education level and the quality of education young students receive.
 She works daily with college students who want to make a real difference in the lives of young children and families.

 In her article, “Professionalizing the Early Childhood Field,” published on the National Association for the Education of Young Children (NAEYC®) website, Dr. Cheney said, “Gaining new skills in such important areas as collaboration, leadership, brain research, and language and literacy development can boost teacher effectiveness and lead to improved outcomes for young children and families.

 “Of perhaps equal importance,” she continued, “the pursuit of the next degree level provides excellent modeling of a commitment to lifelong learning for colleagues, parents of children in your setting, and to the children themselves.”